ankitpokhrel/tus-php/README.md

 })
 ```

-### Setting up a dev environment and/or running example locally
+### Setting up a dev environment and/or running examples locally
 An ajax based example for this implementation can be found in `examples/` folder.
 You can either build and run it using docker or use kubernetes locally with minikube.

 #### Docker